 September 22, 2010

-I’m a sucker for stories.
-I even lap up legends.
+I had always been a sucker for stories.
+I would even lap up legends.
 One such legend led me to hop over the other hemisphere to visit Prambanan, a 9th century Hindu temple complex comprised of the largest and finest Hindu monuments in Java.

 Love, betrayal, revenge: soap opera elements of today were the stuff of legends.
 Once upon a time in Java, there were two rival kingdoms.
 One was ruled by a wise king who had a son named Bandung Bondowoso, the other by a gigantic despot named Prabu Boko.
 They skirmished for territorial protection and expansion, respectively.
 Youth prevailed over sheer size; Bandung conquered Boko’s kingdom and slew its cruel king.
 But brawn turned to mush; Bandung was smitten by Boko’s daughter, Roro Jonggrang, and asked for her hand in marriage.